 8.3.
 Appeals.
-The school shall notify the studentathlete of the right to appeal a positive sample B finding.
+The school shall notify the student-athlete of the right to appeal a positive sample B finding.
 Within two business days of the school's receipt of the positive sample B findings, its director of athletics and/or their designee must, upon request by the student-athlete, notify the NCAA-designated drug-testing agency of the student-athlete's intent to appeal.
-The appeal request will be reviewed and an outcome will be determined by CSMAS.
-The studentathlete will remain ineligible pending the outcome of the appeal.
-Unless an extension is previously approved by the Drug-Testing Subcommittee Chair, the school must submit all appeal documentation to the NCAAdesignated drug-testing agency within 45 calendar days of its delivery of the notice of intent to appeal.
-Appeals will be scheduled as soon as practicable, taking into consideration impending dates of competition and other relevant NCAA, school and student-athlete scheduling factors provided all required documentation as outlined in the Drug-Testing Appeals Process has been properly submitted.
-Copies of the lab results will be provided to the director of athletics and/or their designee as part of the appeal process and prior to the date of appeal.
 Any student-athlete who has tested positive for the same banned substance on subsequent occasions may request an administrative review in lieu of an appeal where they believe the subsequent positive test can be attributed to declining values.
 The decision to conduct an administrative review in lieu of an appeal shall be at the discretion of the Drug-Testing Subcommittee chair.